MPAS-Dev/compass/docs/users_guide/landice/test_groups/mismipplus.rst

     # the approximate maximum number of cells per core
     max_cells_per_core = 5000

-    # number of cells at 1000m resolution (with no gutter present).
-This is
-    # used as huerisitc to scale the number of cells with resolution, in
-    # order to constrain the resoucres (i.e. `ntasks`) based on the mesh size.
-    ncells_at_1km_res = 61382

 The config options are all aimed at dynamically calculating the optimal number of ``ntasks`` for the ``run_model`` step based on the resolution requested by the test case.
 For more information about how ``ntasks`` is calculated see